27 May 2022 Peak Climbing Nepal

 Climbing Ama Dablam is comparatively less challenging than the other peaks in Khumbu.
 But mountaineers have to consider the weather as it increases the difficulty level.
 Trekking gets harder in winter due to cold blasts and severe wind.

 The heavy snowfall with blizzards can make it difficult to summit the mountains.
-As the consequence, most trekkers prefer climbing Ama Dablam in Autumn as it has mild weather.
-The temperature is pretty constant from late September to early November, but after that, the temperature drops, and the weather becomes cold.
+Consequently, most trekkers prefer climbing Ama Dablam in Autumn because it has mild weather.
+The temperature is pretty constant from late September to early November, but the temperature drops, and the weather becomes cold.

 The weather is colder and wetter in November.
 You’ll experience fewer hours of sunlight on wintry days.
 Yet, November is still a great month for traveling as you can enjoy the pristine views in days.
 Nights and mornings are icy cold.